baphus/to-yve-with-love/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+# To Yve, With Love

+This is a special gift for my girlfriend, Yve, for National Girlfriend's Day 2025.
+It's a small token of my love and appreciation for her.